I placed a bid but no longer wish to bid on this item, can you cancel it?

-I live in the US and purchased something in the London sale, do I need to pay state sales tax?
+I live in the US and purchased something in a Berlin or London sale, do I need to pay state sales tax?

 Only if you were to collect in the New York office or have it shipped to a state where we are required to collect sales tax.
 Please see above regarding state sales tax.

 I live in Europe and purchased something in the New York sale, do I need to pay VAT?

 Lots purchased in a New York auction are not subjected to VAT.
 Complete VAT details can be found here.

 Can I get an Insurance Appraisal for the lot/s I bought?

 Yes.
 Insurance Appraisals can be requested when setting your bidding preferences and cost $150 (New York sales), €125 (Berlin sales) and £100 (London sales).
 Learn more about them here.